Applying to College

 How do I apply for a full or part-time course?

 You can apply online through our website.
-Choose your course and click 'apply now'.
-If you are a school leaver you can apply through Kent Prospectus.
+Choose your programme and click 'apply now'.
+If you are a school leaver you can apply through Kent Choices.
 Your local authority will write to you with your login details.
 If you are unsure of your choices your school careers adviser will be able to help you choose a course appropriate for your chosen career path.
 Alternatively, you can book an appointment with one of our impartial careers advisers by calling 01634 383636.

 When can I apply?